voyagermesh/voyager/docs/guides/ingress/pod-placement.md

     effect: NoSchedule
 ```

 You can use these various option in combination with each other to achieve desired result.
-For example, you want to run your HAProxy pods on master instances.
+Say, you want to run your HAProxy pods on master instances.
 This can be done using an Ingress like below:

 ```yaml
 apiVersion: voyager.appscode.com/v1beta1